danjac/radiofeed-app/README.md

 SENTRY_URL=<sentry-url>
 CONTACT_EMAIL=admin@radiofeed.app
 ```

+Some settings such as `DATABASE_URL` may be set automatically by certain PAAS providers such as Heroku.
+Consult your provider documentation as required.

 `EMAIL_HOST` should be set to your Mailgun sender domain along with `MAILGUN_API_KEY` if you are using Mailgun.